-This is the only "Star Trek" TV series not to have any human female as part of the main cast.
-Kasidy Yates is the only human female recurring character, too.
-This doesn't mean anti-feminism, as alien females (and Kasidy too) shows often strong and determined (if not stronger, like Kira) as their male counterparts.
+This is the only "Star Trek" TV series not to have any human females as part of the main cast (with Kira being Bajoran and Dax being a Trill).
+Kasidy Yates and Keiko O'Brien were the only human female recurring characters in the show.

 Although all Star Trek series dealt with complex social issues, Deep Space Nine had darker undertones and seriously dealt with genocide, terrorism, bigotry, racism, shell shock and the consequences of war much more than other Star Trek series.
 The writers also found that due to the static environment of a space station, it was much easier to have the characters deal with the long-term consequences of their actions, as opposed to a starship crew, who would be in different locations each week.

 Jadzia Dax was originally supposed to have a forehead appliance as the Trill were first shown in Star Trek: The Next Generation: The Host (1991), but after a test, most people thought that Terry Farrell's face was much too beautiful to be partially covered by/with prosthetics.
 Instead, she got to have spots on the side.
 They were drawn on personally by Michael Westmore each day, a process which initially took over an hour but over time this eventually was reduced to close to 40 minutes.
 Westmore actually 'signed' his work by adding two spots in the shape of an M and a W. From then on, all Trills were shown to be like this rather than the version shown on Star Trek: The Next Generation.